NTNU-IHB/FMU-proxy/README.md

 It is no suprise that invoking FMUs on the JVM implies a certain performance overhead.
 That is why a server implementation of FMU-proxy has also been implemented also in C++.
-The drawback is that it only supports Thrift RPC and is only supported on Linux (although it can theoreticlly also run on Windows).
+The drawback is that it only supports Thrift RPC and is only supported on Linux (although it can theoretically also run on Windows).

 The implementation uses the C-library [_FMI-Library_](https://jmodelica.org/) for interacting with FMUs.
 An object oriented wrapper is avilable making it easier to work with.

 A Thrift client is available.
-It shares a common interface with the FMI wrapper, making it possible to interchangably use local and remote FMUs in your code.
+It shares a common interface with the FMI wrapper, making it possible to interchangably use local and remote FMUs in your code, similarly to whats available in the JVM implementation.

 TODO: Create executable server